 - Author Avatar: Voldemort.
 Maybe.

-- Easy Evangelism: Harry instantly converts Draco from a Ravenclaw Hat to a Gryffindor Hat by out-praying him.
+- Harry instantly converts Draco from a Ravenclaw Hat to a Gryffindor Hat by out-praying him.

 - Harry himself, too.
 Within two minutes of meeting Hagrid, he's devoted his entire life to Christianity despite never even having heard of God or Jesus beforehand.